devon-m2/p8105_Gun-Violence_Final-Report/p8105_Gun-Violence_Final-Report.md

 Data Sources and Cleaning Methods
 ---------------------------------

-Data from five sources were considered for this project.
+Data from six sources were considered for this project.
 The data sources, scraping methods and cleaning procedures for each dataset are described below.

 -   The Github repository for this project can be found [here](https://github.com/ChristineLong/p8105_Final_Project).